ndp/resume/README.md

 (c) Copyright 2023 Andrew J. Peterson.
 All Rights Reserved.

-Throughout my life, my resume has evolved.
-Orignially a manually-typed page, on to a computerized MSWord document,  to an XML document with varied XSLT transforms, to the most recent version (ironic drum roll): a PDF dump of my LinkedIn page.
+Like anyone, my resume has evolved throughout my life.
+Orignially, it was a manually-typed page, and then with the micro-computer revolution, a computerized MSWord document.
+Nerding out in the 1990s, it became an XML document multiple XSLT transforms.
+Finally, perhaps exhausted by the whole thing, a fell back to a PDF dump of my LinkedIn page.

-LinkedIn is great and all, but their tuning for resume output is anemic.
+LinkedIn is great and all, but their normal (free) resume output is anemic clunky.
 Ideally a resume tool should help create a one-page summary, customized for specific opportunities.
 (I'm _not_ solving this!)
-By flooding people with "everything" I was giving people that "I'd done lots of stuff", but it likely wasn't the right answer for most jobs.
-It was not the quality I usually aim for, and I was letting my occassional scorn for the recruiting process get in my own way.
-This repo represents an attempt to rectify that.
+My LinkedIn "everything" resume I flooded people with did only one thing: giving people the impression that "I'd done lots of stuff".
+I got by with this, but it likely isn't the right answer for most jobs.
+Looking back, this "resume" solution was not the quality I usually aim for.
+And, perhaps too much emotional insight: I was letting my occassional scorn for the recruiting process get in my own way.
+This repo represents an attempt to rectify that, and provide a better ending for this story.

-Technically, I wanted to keep the project as low-tech as possible.
+I decided to create a new resume, hand-crafted like my first resume.
+I wanted to keep the project as low-tech as possible.
 I would create a clean HTML document, style it with CSS, and be done.
-One of my original ideas with an organic-shaped timeline, where my experiences were connected via a meandering path,
-representing my professional journey.
-The more I developed the idea, the more I realized that the visual design would be a challenging-- too challenging for me to execute gracefully.
-The meandering shape remains, but I reduced the scope of the idea, and this is a significantly simplified version.
+Yeah, I had some cool ideas, like an organic-shaped timeline, where my experiences were connected along a meandering path, representing my professional journey.
+I tried to develop this idea, but the more I did, the more I realized that the visual design would be a challenging-- too challenging for me to gracefully execute.
+I like the meandering shape, so I've kept it as a watermark, but I have reduced the scope of the idea, and this is a simplify version.

-In my final polish, I was trying out numerous color schemes, and so I decided to make a little interactive tool to let me do this.
+In my final polish, I was trying out numerous color schemes.
+After switching back between CSS file and browser repeatedly, I decided to make a little interactive tool to let me do this.
 So there _is_ a little itsy-bitsy bit of Javascript.
+And then I added one more that let me customize wording for different target audiences.
+But it is, fundamentally, the low-tech resume I wanted.

 ## Usage